RS&A TRAINING COORDINATOR

 E-mail: firstname.lastname@example.org | Phone: 601-604-6766

 John P. Black holds a Bachelor of Science degree in Forensic Chemistry from Ohio University.
 John has been employed in forensic science since 1991.
 He has worked for the South Carolina Law Enforcement Division and the U.S. Drug Enforcement Administration.
-John has conducted over 150 training classes throughout the United States, as well as in Africa, Belgium and the United Kingdom.
+John has conducted nearly 300 training classes throughout North America, Africa, Asia, and Europe.
 He is recognized by the International Association for Identification (IAI) as a Certified Latent Print Examiner, Certified Footwear Examiner and Certified Senior Crime Scene Analyst.
 He is a former member of the IAI’s Crime Scene Certification Board (2004 – 2009) and also served as a member of SWGFAST (2007 – 2011).
-He served on the Editorial Review Board for the Journal of Forensic Identification (2001 – 2013) and on the IAI’s Footwear and Tire Track Examination subcommittee (2010 – 2013).
+He served has served on the OSAC Friction Ridge Subcommittee since 2014.
+He has also served on the Editorial Review Board for the Journal of Forensic Identification (2001 – 2013) and on the IAI’s Footwear and Tire Track Examination subcommittee (2010 – 2013).
 John was awarded Distinguished Member status with the IAI in 2007.

 Debbie Benningfield, CLPE